Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Quasineutrality as a Dirac constraint

 In order to eliminate the second-class constraints, Dirac defined a new bracket algebra on the phase space such that the bracket of any phase space function with a constraint vanishes, thus the constraints become Casimir invariants of the new bracket.
 The Dirac bracket of two functionals $F$ and $G$ on the phase space is defined as follows:

 where $\{F,G\}$ is the standard Poisson bracket and $C^{-1}_{jk}$ are the inverse matrix elements calculated by

 After some straightforward manipulations we find:

 where $\Lc^{-1}$ is the inverse of $\Lc$.
-To derive these elements, we have used the theorem stating that if $\Lc$ is a self-adjoint, invertible operator on a $L^2$ Hilbert space with standard inner product $\langle f,g\rangle$, then its inverse $\Lc^{-1}$ is also self-adjoint.
+To derive these elements, we have used that if $\Lc$ is a self-adjoint and invertible operator on $L^2$ Hilbert space (so that its inverse $\Lc^{-1}$ exists on $L^2$), then its inverse $\Lc^{-1}$ is also self-adjoint.

-Substituting the elements $\Cc^{-1}_{\alpha\beta}$ from \eqref{inverse_C_1} into the general form of the field-theoretic Dirac bracket \eqref{Dirac_bracket_1}, and after some tedious manipulations, we arrive at the following bracket:
+Substituting the elements $\Cc^{-1}_{jk}$ from \eqref{inverse_C_1} into the general form of the field-theoretic Dirac bracket \eqref{Dirac_bracket_1}, and after some tedious manipulations, we arrive at the following bracket:

 where

 and $\{F,G\}_{_{VP}}$ is the standard Poisson bracket \eqref{Poisson_bracket_VP}.
 One can show that $\Cc_s$, $\Phi_1$ and $\Phi_2$ given by \eqref{C_a}, \eqref{Phi_1_2} and \eqref{Phi_2}, respectively, are Casimir invariants of the bracket \eqref{Dirac_bracket_2}.
 Hence, the second-class constraints have been incorporated into the dynamics of the system, and their conservation is guaranteed by the structure of the Dirac bracket \eqref{Dirac_bracket_2}, which replaces the original Poisson bracket \eqref{Poisson_bracket_VP}.